Let's start with the definition of Diffusion: The spreading of something more widely.

 Diffusion scatters light in all directions and makes it cover a wider area.
 As the light is scattered and some is absorbed by the diffusion material you will lose some power.

 The opposite of a diffuser is a baffle (though I am baffled as to why some softbox manufacturers and photographers call their scrims and the inner diffuser on their softboxes baffles).
 Baffles restrict the flow of light.
 Common examples are snoots, barn doors, and grids.
 Hard grids are available for use with metal reflectors like the 7-inch, the Deep Zoom, and beauty dishes.
 They are rigid with a honeycomb pattern of openings and snap onto the front of the reflector and usually come in densities from 10-degrees to 40-degrees.
 The lower the number the narrower the light coming out of them.
-Soft fabric grids are available for most softboxes and octa boxes--most Interfit modifiers come with soft grids included.
+Soft fabric grids are available for most softboxes and octaboxes - all Interfit softboxes come with fabric grids.
 They are usually around 40-degrees and allow you to have a large directional soft light.